City-Form-Lab/walkable-blocks/walkable-blocks-README.md

-# Optimal Block Size Calculator
+# Walkable Block Size Calculator

-An interactive, browser-based calculator that determines the optimal urban block size for pedestrian accessibility.
+An interactive, browser-based calculator that determines the urban block size that maximizes pedestrian accessibility to all surrounding parcels within a given walkshed distance.
 Companion tool for:

 > Sevtsuk, A. (2026). *Are Smaller Blocks More Walkable?
 Testing the Nonlinear Relationship Between Urban Block Size and Pedestrian Travel.*